Electric Last Mile Solutions

 Private Equity Round in 2011

-Merrimack Pharmaceuticals is a biopharmaceutical company based in Cambridge, Massachusetts, founded in 1993.
-The company focuses on discovering, designing, and developing innovative therapies for the treatment of cancer and autoimmune diseases.
-Merrimack employs a systems biology approach, utilizing multidisciplinary capabilities to create functional and predictive computational models of biological systems, particularly cell signaling networks.
-In addition to its internal development efforts, the company collaborates with third parties to further process and commercialize its products, enhancing its ability to bring novel therapeutics and diagnostics to market.
+Merrimack Pharmaceuticals, Inc. is a biopharmaceutical company based in Cambridge, Massachusetts, founded in 1993.
+The company focuses on discovering, designing, and developing innovative therapies for the treatment of diseases, particularly in the fields of autoimmunity and cancer.
+Merrimack employs a systems biology approach that utilizes multidisciplinary capabilities to create functional and predictive computational models of biological systems, including cell signaling networks.
+By combining novel therapeutics with diagnostics, the company aims to enhance treatment efficacy and outcomes.
+Additionally, Merrimack engages in third-party agreements to facilitate the processing and commercialization of its products.

 Chemocentryx